teachfloor/docs/extension-apps/06-integration.md

 }
 ```

-**Note**: Objects are only present when the permission is granted and the viewport context matches.
+<scalar-callout type="warning">Objects are only present when the permission is granted and the viewport context matches.</scalar-callout>

 **How it works:**